Concept by: Cynthia Rodopoulou

 - Use drama techniques as special means of communication and collaboration especially for students with special needs;

-- Know the different aspects of body language;
+- Understand the different aspects of body language;

 - Promote inclusion among members of school community (teachers, students etc.);

 - Teachers (primary, secondary, vocational, adult, special needs);